 - Aromatherapy hot pack.
 Grandpas garden makes fantastic warmers.

 - A great natural hand lotion or salve (lots of hand washing, hand sanitizer, and time inside can by drying).
-I love the Salve from Herbal Grace Creations.

 - Magazines (with lots of pictures)

 - A nice outfit, especially if they didn’t know the sex of baby, is always fun (sizing up can be a good idea and unless you really know her taste well, air on the side of no writing/characters etc… Zutano & Kissy Kissy are great brands)

 - Diapers size 1 or 2- don’t get newborn!
 If you don’t know their brand def. go natural.
 The Honest Company’s adorable diapers make great gifts.